amande-w/Solutions-Architect---Technical-Assessment/READMEedited.md

 AI tool chosen: Anthropic

 Why: For Breezy, whose primary goal is tracking subscription conversion, the value of integrating an LLM like Anthropic's Claude is centered on transforming structured, but static, CRM data into actionable, qualitative sales intelligence.
-Claude offers specific architectural and performance characteristics that align well with a CRM
+Claude offers specific architectural and performance

-integration like HubSpot.
+characteristics that align well with a CRM integration like HubSpot.
 Moreover, Breezy will be able to use the HubSpot Connector with Claude for easy access to the data.

 What was challenging: At my level, I did not have access to Gemini AI options, so I had to pay $5 to access the Claude API key.

 Routing rules vs AI: Routing rules are a better fit when the data is predictable and simple, such as structured data.
 This is more of a fixed process that is repeatable.
-AI is more useful for unstructured data that is complex and that will not be predictable, such as setting values for different names, roles, or notes.
-AI is able to determine patterns and provide insights that a routing rule would not be able to do.
+AI is more useful for unstructured data that is complex and that will not be predictable, such as setting values for

+different names, roles, or notes.
+AI can determine patterns and provide insights that a routing rule would not be able to do.

 F. Design Decisions